Halleywood/java-mini-project/README.md

 ### Challenges and Overcoming Them
 * I created a "Piece" class, that held the choice type of Rock, Paper, or Scissors.
 Once a User or Computer object selected a choice it instantiated the Piece inside the Player class.
 So I had access to the Piece through the players.
 It was difficult to try and incorporate a Class within a Class and unneccessarily used Optionals, but it made good practice and eventually I was able to access the type of the piece through the players!
 * I used a hashmap in each Piece that held a score.
 Each piece had a different set of scores because if it is Paper, Scissors hold a higher point value and Rocks hold none.
 But if it is a Scissor, then Paper would hold no point value and Rocks would have the highest.
 So based on the players choice I could compare points.
 I wanted to do this instead of a dozen if/else checks.
 I think it makes for cleaner code and it works pretty nice!

+### Curious about how it works?
+ * Fork this repository, download the files in your favorite Java IDE and run the Main class where the main method is!
+Have Fun! 🪨📃✂️